microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 }
 ```

+Skipped rules have the outcome `None` and are not included in output by default.
+To include skipped rules use the `-Outcome All` parameter.

 ## Execute rules

 With a rule defined, the next step is to execute it.
 To execute rules, pipe the target object to `Invoke-PSRule`.